 - Now run a knife between the pan and the outer edges of the cooled cake all the way around and invert the cake to remove it from the pan.

-- Then place a plastic wrap directly onto the surface of the glaze and keep it aside.
+- Press plastic wrap directly onto the surface of the glaze to prevent a skin from forming, and set aside until the cake is fully cooled.

 - Now on a serving plate, place the cake and glaze it.